DELTechnology/delt-core/README.md

 # Package `delt-core`
-Core functionalities to work with DECL libraries.
+Core functionalities to work with DNA-encoded chemical libraries.

 ## Software requirements and installation